aspose-barcode-cloud/Aspose.BarCode-Products/barcode/nodejs/_index.md

      Supported Barcode Symbologies
     </h2>
     <p>
-     Aspose.BarCode Cloud SDK for Node.js supports large number of linear, 2D and Postal barcode symbologies.
-Furthermore, Aspose.BarCode Cloud SDK for Node.js supports more than 60 Barcode symbologies.
+     Aspose.BarCode Cloud SDK for Node.js enables the use of various linear, 2D, and postal symbologies.
+Specifically, it supports more than 60 different barcode types.
     </p>
     <p>
      Supported linear barcode symbologies are: